 Enter your resource group for TYPE THE RESOURCE GROUP NAME and select Delete.

-Once you have a VPN gateway, you can configure connections.
-The articles below will help you create a few of the most common configurations:
+After you create a VPN gateway, you can configure more gateway settings and connections.
+The following articles help you create a few of the most common configurations: